 Charting the impact of COVID-19 on education.
 Our research team is tracking announcements on school closures and changing exam arrangements worldwide, and publishing these, as announcements are made, on Our blog.

 In response to the growing importance of remote learning, we published our Guide to Recognition Issues in International Distance Learning: 2nd Edition on 8 December 2020; the 1st Edition was published on 6 May 2020.
+A report looking at how assessment has been affected in 2021 is also now available.

 To overcome the current restrictions and social distancing constraints, Our new weekly interactive digital training sessions are now being made available to our member organisations.
 These are listed and can be booked on our training schedule web page, and are available also in recorded form for viewing at anytime.